 The summer before my sophomore year, I started working at Starbucks which was a complete 180 from what I was used to.
 Coworkers talked like old high school friends catching up on each other’s lives.
 They even talked to our customers like they were new classmates they were trying to get to know.
 But because I had sheltered myself from these social environments, I had trouble talking to my coworkers or even taking orders.
 I went to work with social anxiety everyday.

 Around this time, I discovered YouTube channels that explored social situations and pushed what was possible socially.
 I tried some of these experiments and slowly started developing my social skills.
-But I had no real sense of direction and my anxiety kept getting the better of me, forcing me to stop again and again.
+But I had no real sense of direction and my anxiety kept getting the better of me,

 With the course coming to an end, I still struggled with how other people would perceive me talking to strangers.
 I feared other people would judge me for being social.
 I thought they would think I was weird to approach someone at a store, in the street, or in some cafe just because I felt like talking to them.
 Once Eric made me aware that nothing bad was going to happen, I took on new and daring challenges to fight off my “approach” anxiety.